-If your property is not rented out, we will pay for hidden gradual loss to your property that you first discover during the term.
+We will pay for hidden gradual loss to your property that you first discover during the term.

-If we have accepted a claim under this benefit, we will also pay for any costs that you reasonably incur to locate and repair the hidden gradual loss, including damage to property that was undamaged, if we have authorised any work before the damage is incurred.
+We will pay for property that is not directly affected but must be damaged or destroyed to locate the cause of the hidden gradual loss, if we have authorised any work that is undertaken before the damage is incurred.